syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 >**Note:** The 'AllowDrop' constraints must be enabled for the connector to allow dropping a node.

-Similarly, when dropping a node onto the target connector, the node connection differs based on the state of the connection and we can create a new connection by dropping on the connector

 ### Create connection using Connector splitting

 When a node is dropped on a point-to-point connection, the node gets connected as the source for the target connector.